Detail from elevation for Sears, Roebuck and Co. / Karl Schneider

 Founded as a mail order company, Sears opened its first brick and mortar store in 1925.
 At first, they had no idea what they were doing.
 They simply opened up the ground floor of a mail distribution center to the public.
 There was no thought given to merchandising or customer service.
 As the company grew, their merchandising and store design became increasingly sophisticated.
 Schneider began his brief but prolific career at Sears in the Merchandising Testing and Development Department, where he designed appliances, tools, furniture, toys, and housewares.

 Design for Drip Coffee Maker, Karl Schneider, June 12, 1942.
 Graphite and colored pencil on tracing vellum.
-Getty Research Institute, 850129
+The Getty Research Institute, 850129

 Design for Mercury Waterwitch Washing Machine, Karl Schneider, 1938–1942.
 Graphite and colored pencil on tracing vellum.
 The Getty Research Institute, 850129